furonglegend/ASIFR/readme.md

-# CausalStream Prototype — README
+# our method Prototype — README

 > **Note:** this repository contains a research prototype implementing **our method** for robust, low-latency streaming inference on windowed network traces.
 The code is intended for experimentation and research; it uses synthetic data by default.
 Please follow your institution’s ethics and legal guidelines before running any experiments on real or sensitive traffic.